magiblot/tvision/README.md

 You may face different problems depending on your build environment.
 For instance, Turbo Assembler needs a patch to work under Windows 95.
 On Windows XP everything seems to work fine.
 On Windows 10, MAKE may emit the error 'Fatal: Command arguments too long', which can be fixed by upgrading MAKE to the one bundled with Borland C++ 5.x.

 Yes, this works in 64-bit Windows 10.
-What won't work is the Borland C++ installer, which is a 16-bit applications.
+What won't work is the Borland C++ installer, which is a 16-bit application.
 You will have to run it on another environment or try your luck with winevdm.

 A Borland Makefile can be found in the `project` directory.
 Build can be done by doing: